What is active wetting?: Conclusion and outlook

-Furthermore, the listing in section~\ref{sec:active} indicates that there exist variants of active wetting that mirror many of the phenomena and set-ups of the earlier discussed cases: Typical subjects are, for instance, the dependence of the thickness of uniform wetting layers on control parameters, the shape and contact angle of static drops (now representing force balances instead of thermodynamic equilibria), the advance of films in a Landau-Levich setting, and the speed, dynamic contact angle and stability of moving drops.
+Furthermore, the listing in section~\ref{sec:active} indicate that also for active wetting there exist variants that mirror many of the phenomena and set-ups of the earlier discussed cases: Typical subjects are, for instance, the dependence of the thickness of uniform wetting layers on control parameters (with the additional aspect of polarization), the shape and contact angle of static drops (now representing force balances instead of thermodynamic equilibria), the advance of films in a Landau-Levich setting, and the speed, dynamic contact angle and stability of moving drops.
 This is reflected, e.g., in the notion of \enquote{active equilibrium wetting} used in Ref.~\cite{ChDa2025jfm}.
-Although, to us this particular notion seems contradictory and therefore problematic, we agree that an important focus should be on the identification of similarities and differences between phenomena of static and dynamic active wetting \cite{PaMu2025arcmp} in the various described settings and phenomenologically similar cases of equilibrium, relaxational, and driven wetting.
-This also applies to phenomena of reactive wetting.
-In this way, one might on the one hand be able to establish specific mappings between the laws capturing dependencies of, e.g., static and dynamic contact angles on the various relevant control parameters across several categories.
-One the other hand, such systematic comparative studies across different systems will allow us to assess and improve taxonomies as the one tentatively proposed in the present perspective.
+Although, to us this particular notion seems contradictory and therefore problematic, we agree that an important focus should be on the identification of similarities and differences between phenomena of static and dynamic wetting in the various described settings and phenomenologically similar cases of on the one hand equilibrium and relaxational wetting, and on the other hand driven, reactive and active wetting.
+In this way, one might be able to establish specific mappings between the laws capturing dependencies of, e.g., static and dynamic contact angles on the various relevant control parameters across several categories.

+To summarize, we have first introduced a tentative classification of wetting phenomena into the categories of equilibrium, relaxational, driven, reactive and active wetting, but have then discussed a number of caveats, exceptions and ambiguities that are deeply related to the type and level of employed modeling idealizations.
+On the one hand, this indicates that we should always clearly state what we refer to when discussing \textit{active wetting}.
+On the other hand, we believe that future systematic comparative studies across different systems will allow for an assessment and improvement of taxonomies like the present tentative proposal.
+On an epistemological level \cite{KnuuttilaCarrilloKoskinen2025}, we optimistically think that the described caveat-riddled and shape-shifting classification should not be a source of despair as exactly such transitions in categorization resulting when passing though a hierarchy of modeling approaches may themselves be a source of more complete classifications of the underlying physical systems.

 \acknowledgments